 If you have a profit, you have a gain and you’ll pay Income Tax on that gain.
 If you have a loss, you won’t pay tax on it - but you may be able to offset it against your gains if you meet specific conditions (more on this later).

 Every taxpayer in Denmark pays the labour market tax and municipal tax.
 Labour market tax is set at 8%, while municipal tax varies - the average rate is around 25%.
+The 8% market tax is not applicable to crypto assets, but it is useful to know for your general taxation strategy.

-Similarly, bottom-bracket tax applies to anyone with an income in Denmark and is a flat rate of 12.11%.
+The bottom-bracket tax applies to anyone with an income in Denmark and is a flat rate of 12.11%.
 This is however calculated after you've already subtracted your personal allowance and 8% labour market tax.

-Finally, top bracket tax is an additional tax of 15% on any income over 552,500 DKK.
+The top bracket tax is an additional tax of 15% on any income over 552,500 DKK.
 Again, this is calculated after labour market contributions.

 It's a lot of tax.
 However, there is a rule that the sum of your bottom-bracket tax, top-bracket tax and municipal taxes cannot exceed 52.06% of your income.